crow0085/Palworld-Rcon-Client-GUI/README.md

 ## Credit
  - Myself for creating the GUI App
- - Lysec for the rcon client - https://github.com/Ly-sec/PalRCONClient
+ - Ly-sec for the rcon client - https://github.com/Ly-sec/PalRCONClient